tablelandnetwork/docs/docs/contribute/style-guide.md

   - contributing
 ---

+The docs site is built using Docusaurus, a static site generator developed by Meta that is specifically designed for documentation.
+It offers a number of features, including MDX support (embed JSX in markdown) and various content-friendly plugins.
+Please ensure you follow the guidelines on writing style as well.

 ## Front matter

 Every markdown page should include [front matter](https://docusaurus.io/docs/next/markdown-features#front-matter) at the beginning of the document, which should be valid YAML and between triple dashed lines (`---`).
 This information is used in the content itself, page routes, and to generate site metadata (for [SEO](https://docusaurus.io/docs/next/seo)).
 Every page should include a `title`, `description`, and (often) `synopsis` since these are used when generating the page's content.
 For example, this page has the following front matter: